WizardOfTheBon/Writing-Project/index.md

 a = "banana for scale"
 a = True
 ```
 This would simply make the variable a equal True.
 There would be no errors.
+Python is a lot more forgiving than Java, and you can do more with fewer lines.
+This is main reason Python is so popular.

 ## Utility
+Java is useful

-## Transferability
+## Teaching Concepts

 # Conclusion